 That’s where we come in.
-We’ve provided you with this concise, easy-to-follow cheat sheet about the most prominent classes of nurses, what kind of degrees their jobs require, how they fit into the bigger picture when it comes to the healthcare industry, and more.
-If you’ve ever found yourself looking at the letters after a nurse’s name and scratching your head in confusion, this is the guide for you!
-Nurses are, in many ways, healthcare’s lifeblood, and the more you know about their duties, the better prepared you’ll be for the needs of both your employees and your patients.
+We’ve provided you with this concise, easy-to-follow cheat sheet about the most prominent classes of nurses, what kind of degrees their jobs require, how they fit into the bigger pectins of the healthcare industry, and more.
+If you’ve ever found yourself looking at the letters after a nurse’s name and scratching your head in confusion, this is the guy you!
+Nurses are, in many ways, healthcare’s lifeblood, and the more you know about their duties, the better prepared you’ll be for the needs of your employees and your patients.

-There are many different specializations of a registered nurse, from psychiatric care to infection control, but all RNs have a few things in common in terms of training and qualifications.
+There are many different specializations of a registered nurse, from psychiatric care to infection control, but all RNs have a few things regarding training and qualifications.
 Every registered nurse must pass the NCLEX-RN exam to earn this qualification, which tests nursing students on a wide range of questions regarding their expertise and critical thinking skills; the exam is only available to students who have completed an accredited nursing degree, such as a nursing diploma (two to three years), associate degree (two to three years), or bachelor’s degree (four years).
 Each RN must also be familiar with what the American Nurses Association defines as the nursing process, which is:

 An LPN is a Licensed Practical Nurse (or Licensed Vocational Nurse in Texas and California).
-LPNs perform under the supervision of RNs; they can perform similar medical duties, but since an LPN works at the discretion of registered nurses and doctors, they are given fewer responsibilities.
+LPNs perform under the supervision of RNs; they perform similar medical duties, but since an LPN works at the discretion of registered nurses and doctors, they are given fewer responsibilities.
 Their scope of practice is much smaller.
-This is reflected in the rigor needed to acquire the degree in each job: RNs are typically in school for two to three years, while an LPN degree can usually be acquired around a year.
+This is reflected in the rigor needed to acquire the degree in each job: RNs are typically in school for two to three years, while an LPN degree can usually be achieved in around a year.

 CNS stands for Clinical Nurse Specialist.
-A CNS is a highly trained and rigorously educated subdivision of nurses, and frequently they are deeply specialized in a particular area of medicine or treatment.
+A CNS is a highly trained and rigorously educated subdivision of nurses, and frequently, they are deeply specialized in a particular area of medicine or treatment.
 CNSs are implemented as experts in a given area of practice.
-The range of areas that they can specialize in is vast: there are Clinical Nurse Specialists for locations like emergency rooms and intensive care units, for specific diseases like cancer and diabetes, for particular types of ailments like wounds or mental trauma, and many more.
+The range of areas they can specialize in is vast: there are Clinical Nurse Specialists for locations like emergency rooms and intensive care units, for specific diseases like cancer and diabetes, for particular types of ailments like wounds or mental trauma, and many more.
 In other words, if there’s an area of medicine that involves a specific set of skills, there’s likely a CNS that goes along with it!

 The payoff is well worth it, however.
-Clinical Nurse Specialists are revered in healthcare for their educational abilities and their capacity for mentoring others, and it’s not at all uncommon for a CNS to earn a six-figure salary.
-CNSs can provide and suggest treatments that might be outside the wheelhouse of a more generalized nurse, and they have great influence in shaping the productivity and care philosophy of the practices they work for.
+Clinical Nurse Specialists are revered in healthcare for their educational abilities and capacity for mentoring others, and it’s not at all uncommon for a CNS to earn a six-figure salary.
+CNSs can provide and suggest treatments that might be outside the wheelhouse of a more generalized nurse, and they have a significant influence in shaping the productivity and care philosophy of the practices they work for.
 It wouldn’t be out of bounds to say that many CNSs are as well regarded and well compensated as the doctors they work with!

-Clinical Nurse Specialists play a huge role in the leadership arena of the healthcare industry; their input and expertise are vital not only for treating patients with specialized ailments but also for maintaining and improving the systems of healthcare practices around the country.
-The CNS is instrumental in making sure their peers have the information they need to work at the highest possible level of proficiency.
+Clinical Nurse Specialists play a massive role in the leadership arena of the healthcare industry; their input and expertise are vital not only for treating patients with specialized ailments but also for maintaining and improving the systems of healthcare practices around the country.
+The CNS is instrumental in ensuring their peers have the information they need to work at the highest possible level of proficiency.
 While not as visible or well-known as doctors and RNs, CNSs are an indispensable component of providing patients with the most effective treatment and care possible.

-Once again, however, it needs to be emphasized that just because the training requirements to become a CNA are lower than those of some other jobs in the medical profession, this does not mean the job is the easiest nursing job or trivial.
+Once again, however, it needs to be emphasized that just because the training requirements to become a CNA are lower than those of some other jobs in the medical profession, this does not mean the job is the most straightforward nursing job or trivial.
 Because Certified Nurse Assistants are so involved with a patient’s day-to-day living, they can make a gigantic impact on a patient’s life and be the difference between an affirmative and positive healing process or a terrible one.
 CNAs also take on much of the direct manual labor of nursing that many take for granted, like making beds and transferring patients from room to room.
 Hospitals couldn’t run effectively without a large number of diligent nursing assistants.

 NP is short for Nurse Practitioner.
 This is one of the fastest-growing and most highly in-demand jobs in healthcare today.
 NPs are generally specialized in a particular area of medicine, much like Clinical Nurse Specialists are.
-The biggest difference is that within that specialization, an NP’s scope of practice is vast.
+The most significant difference is that within that specialization, an NP’s scope of practice is vast.
 They have the authority to diagnose patients, suggest treatment plans, guide the operations of a healthcare practice, and even conduct independent medical research.
-In much of the United States, NPs even have “full practice authority,” which essentially means they’re regarded as having the same authority and expertise as doctors!
+In much of the United States, NPs even have “full practice authority,” which means they’re regarded as having the same authority and expertise as doctors!

 As you might expect, becoming a Nurse Practitioner is no easy feat.
 Like CNSs, to become an NP, you need a master’s degree and extensive further education in the field of medicine you wish to work in.
 Additionally, NPs must have a bachelor’s degree in Nursing Science and have previously worked as an RN with a license in good standing.
 It can take years to go through the motions of becoming a Nurse Practitioner, and because the field has so much competition, the standards for who can be regarded as a qualified NP are very high.